JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 </div>

 Language settings of a source set affect how the sources are analyzed in the IDE.
-Due to the current limitations, in a Gradle build, only the language settings of the compilation's default source set are used.
+Due to the current limitations, in a Gradle build, only the language settings of the compilation's default source set are used and are applied to all of the sources participating in the compilation.

 The language settings are checked for consistency between source sets depending on each other.
 Namely, if `foo` depends on `bar`: